aws-samples/aws-modernization-with-launchdarkly/content/035_module_1/39_launchdarkly_user_targeting.md

 1. Return to our demo application and enter your username you configured above into the login box and select **Submit**.
 You should see the LaunchDarkly Osmo logo display on the screen.
 This dark launch is only visible to the user you configured, and does not render for any of the other users who access the application.
 ![Targeting Demo](/images/setup/targeting-demo.gif)

+Learn more about the individual user targeting in [LaunchDarkly documentation](https://docs.launchdarkly.com/home/flags/targeting-users).